MarcelBruckner-TUMProjects/Volumetric-Fusion/README.md

   - Get to know the API
   - Explore examples and setup Volumetric Fusion project for our needs based on the pointcloud example project
 - Basic Setup & Camera setup, Recordings, Visualization code
-  - Multicamera pointcloud rendering working
+  - Multicamera pointcloud rendering
+  - Basic persistent saving of pointclouds (No loading)

 ## Planned
 - [OpenGL](https://www.opengl.org/) and [GLFW](https://www.glfw.org/)